LosEvolution

 As planned, today Microsoft has transitioned Window XP into the Extended Support phase, at last exiting Mainstream Support.

 In most cases, Mainstream Support only lasts for about five years.
-However, for XP, Mainstream Support has gone on for near 7.5 years, due to the delay and dissatisfaction with Vista.
-With Extended Support, the only updates offered to XP customers are simple security fixes unless you purchased the Extended Hotfix Support plan.
+However, for Windows XP, Mainstream Support has gone on for near 7.5 years, due to the delay and dissatisfaction with Windows Vista.
+With Extended Support, the only updates offered to Windows XP customers are simple security fixes unless you purchased the Extended Hotfix Support plan.

 According to a recent leak, downgrade rights will still exist until April 30, 2010, well into Windows 7′s release.